-This report introduces a first draft of a Strategic Vision for Oxfordshire (attached as Appendix One).
+This report introduces a first draft of a Strategic Vision for Oxfordshire (attached as Appendix One1).
 It explains the purpose of this unique approach, the scope and content of the Vision and the timeline for the current engagement and finalising the Vision which the Oxfordshire Growth Board is undertaking.
-The Scrutiny Committee is requested to provide input to the report so that it can be considered by the Executive.